madebygarzon/madebygarzon/README.md

 Software Engineer and Fullstack Developer
 --------------------------------------------

-I am a Software Engineer and Full Stack Developer with strong experience building scalable web applications, SaaS platforms, and marketplace systems.<br>My work spans the full development lifecycle — from backend architecture, database design, and API development to modern frontend interfaces and deployment pipelines.
-I prioritize clean architecture, maintainable code, performance, and long-term scalability.<br>I enjoy working on challenging problems that require both technical depth and product thinking.
-Beyond coding, I focus on system design, automation, CI/CD, and building reliable infrastructure.
+I am a Systems Engineer and Full Stack Developer focused on building robust, scalable, and business-oriented digital solutions.
+I have experience working with JavaScript, TypeScript, Python, PHP, Angular, Node.js, React, and Next.js, as well as a variety of complementary tools depending on the needs of each project.
+My profile combines frontend and backend development, integrations, databases, cloud deployment, and automation.
+In addition, I use AI tools to accelerate processes, improve productivity, and deliver more efficient and strategic solutions.

 * 🌍  I'm based in Manizales - Colombia
 * 🖥️  See my portfolio at [MyPortfolio](http://bygarzon.com)